Showing posts with label this and that. Show all posts

 1. Describe the best job you ever had why was it good? (if it was awful, tell us about that instead).

-I think my best job was working for a national non-profit organization.
+I've had many good jobs.
+One of my earlier best jobs was working for a national non-profit organization in our nation's capital city.
 I was reviewing education legislation with a view to recommending changes.
 This was just one aspect of a nation wide study and not so terribly interesting.
 But other parts of the study were short staffed and the rest of us had to help out.
 It meant I got to travel to far flung locations in the country to meet and interview people.
 I was able to get to places I would not ordinarily get to and a few I had already been through.
 I enjoyed it a lot because we were basically setting our own schedules in the field, away from office politics and it was summer with great weather.
 I had the opportunity to travel to even more locations but I declined due to timing, fatigue and other work needs.

 2. How did you learn to do your job?